 Donations will be collected from members at various times throughout the year and from visitors at AIB.
 Proceeds are sent to USDA Forest Service for specific needs.

-As the MAM Garden Club gets ever closer to its 100th birthday, we need strategies to secure our future development and growth.
+We need strategies to secure our future development and growth.
 Our history is built on a strong foundation; we were part of the initial development of the Wisconsin Garden Club Federation and the National Garden Club organization.
 We are charter members of both groups.

 Continuing our legacy depends on our ability to focus on key objectives and adapt to new challenges in gardening, environmental concerns, communications and membership development.
 We Plant the Seeds of Knowledge in our current and future leaders by: Sharing Our History, Clarifying Goals and Projects, Mentoring, Establishing Guidelines, and Communicating.